fujitatomoya/ros2_persist_parameter_server/README.md

 # cd <launch_workspace> && colcon build
 ```

-Then follow the [steps](##Build) described in the above.

-At last, make sure to add the path of `launch` package to the PATH environment.
+make sure to add the path of `launch` package to the PATH environment.
 ```
 # source <launch_workspace>/install/setup.bash
 ```